Social Work Field Education

 4. Schedule an appointment to meet

-list of potential field placement settings not currently identified as an
+list of potential field education settings not currently identified as an

-approved field placement agency, but all contacts with
+approved field education agency, but all contacts with

-potential field placement settings will be initiated by the Field Education
+potential field education settings will be initiated by the Field Education

 recommended placement to the agency will be a copy of your resume and your